Social Media Benchmark Report 2026: Rates, Reach, and Growth by Platform

 |---|---|

-Smaller TikTok accounts massively outperform larger ones.
+Smaller TikTok accounts massively outperform larger ones — mega-creators record less than half the engagement of micro-creators.
 This is one of the few platforms where a 5K-follower account can realistically outpace a million-follower brand.
 The algorithm does not care about your follower count — it cares about watch time, shares, and replays.

 YouTube: Long-Form vs. Shorts